-Gym marketing campaigns in the form of challenges and events serve as a fun way to gather people of the fitness community.
+Gym marketing campaigns in the form of challenges and events serve as a fun way to gather people from the fitness community.
 It helps you to get more followers on social media, more email subscribers, and boost the number of your overall audience.

 They also serve specific purposes like encouraging referrals and generating new leads.

 Coming up with fitness challenges and events that the clients can do with their friends is a great way to encourage referrals.
 People who hesitate or shy away from challenges that they have to do alone often would step right in if they could do it with people they know.

-If you want to generate new leads then challenges and events are the right opportunities for you to collect their contact details (email ids, social media handles, address, etc).
+If you want to generate new leads then challenges and events are the right opportunities for you to collect their contact details (email ids, social media handles, addresses, etc).

 Here are a few examples of some event and challenge ideas:

 - Promotions like “Summer body Showdown” can be advertised as a challenge for anyone to participate in.
 This could be done in 3-4 months, preferably between March and June.
 Winners would get workout goodies and supplements.

-- Conducting Annual marathons to raise awareness for a cause can also increase the brand’s reputation for being socially responsible and hence generates trust and legitimacy for your gym.
+- Conducting Annual marathons to raise awareness for a cause can also increase the brand’s reputation for being socially responsible and hence generate trust and legitimacy for your gym.

 - Make sure to connect with nearby corporations and offer corporate wellness programs.
 These are very effective to generate leads from the working class.
 Most companies would be ready to dedicate some time to an employee’s physical wellness.
 Using a group scheduling software can help you accept group bookings online to kickstart these wellness programs like group exercise, a Zumba class, or a general physical health awareness session.

 7. Gym co-marketing

 This gym marketing idea is basically a referral program but only between businesses and is a bidirectional pact.
-Gym co-marketing works very efficiently if it involves parties owning a small/ medium scale business who are closer to your locality and are also interested to get new customers/clients.
+Gym co-marketing works very efficiently if it involves parties owning a small/ medium scale business who are closer to your locality and are also interested in getting new customers/clients.